JosephWoodall/turbo-barnacle/src/data_science_accelerator_example/python/README.md

 source: https://ml-ops.org/content/end-to-end-ml-workflow

 ## OVERVIEW
+One of the core tenants of data science that differentiates it from software engineering is its focus on experimentation.
+In software engineering, you develop, test, and push features that are primarily code-based.
+In data science, you conduct heaps of experiments while making changes in configuration, data, features, etc...The output isn't even necessarily "completed code," but artifacts such as model weights.

 ### PROBLEM STATMENT
 [Use this space to fill in the exact problem statment you wish to solve here]